 A/B testing in marketing analytics

-In the field of marketing analytics, A/B testing is widely used to optimize marketing efforts.
+In the field of marketing analytics, A/B testing is widely used to optimise marketing efforts.
 It allows marketers to test different versions of their marketing messages to see which one resonates most with their audience.

 Only after extensive A/B testing marketers can accurately decide which changes are worthwhile and which aren’t.